I share my savings tips for how to save money as a teenager with or without a job. We also discuss how much should a teenager save from paycheck.

 Friends are critically important to a teenager’s life.
 I get that.

-You guys can hold each other accountable!
+They can hold each other accountable!

 - Get resentful at not being able to spend anything, and quit